 Take contract automation as an example.
 When asset managers outsource their agreements to a contract automation provider like Ontra, they:

 - Free up in-house lawyers’ and business professionals’ time

 - Reduce spend on outside counsel

-By also adopting a contract management solution, such as Insight from Ontra, asset managers can save time later in the contract lifecycle, when managing their obligations to investors.
+By also adopting a contract management solution, such as Insight by Ontra, asset managers can save time later in the contract lifecycle, when managing their obligations to investors.

 How contract automation solves asset managers’ pain points

 Private fund managers are in the midst of a complex economic environment in 2022.
 Despite inflation, the Russian invasion of Ukraine, and the stock market drawdown, managers are still competing for deals.
 They’ll adjust their strategies, but they have too much dry powder to stop dealmaking altogether.

 This competitive environment means it’s even more critical for managers to have efficient and fast internal processes, whether for deal sourcing or contract negotiations.
 By investing in contract automation technology and legal outsourcing, they can speed up the typical NDA process and move on to the heart of their deals.
 Ultimately, the faster they close one deal, the sooner they can move on to the next opportunity.